Calabanga: Healthcare

 Health facilities available are 24 private clinics (Medical & Dental), 7 Main and Rural Health Centers and 15 Pharmacies.

-The number of health personnel is sufficient and beyond standard as to the ratio to the population, however, facilities and equipment are lacking which are compounded with the dilapidated main health center.

 With the social welfare services devolved to the LGU as mandated under RA 7160, which is the Local Government Code of 1991, the municipality of Calabanga have assumed the responsibility of implementing the various programs such as the Child and Youth Welfare, Family and Community Organizing, Women's Welfare, Elderly and Disabled persons.
 Other services include family life education and counseling, Aid to individuals in Crisis Situation and emergency assistance which have the most number of clienteles.
 The municipality was able to establish and maintain 62-Day Care Centers located at 48 barangays.

-For protective services, Barangay Tanod and Lupon Tagapamayapa were organized in every barangay and afforded appropriate training to help in keeping and maintaining peace and order and in setting disputes within and among barangay residents.

-A new public municipal hospital will be constructed in Santa Cruz Ratay.
-This project is expected to start in Mid 2023.
-This will not only benefit people of Calabanga but also surrounding small towns.

 Education

+The Calabanga Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.

-For education, the municipality has a high rate literacy which is attributed to the continuing efforts of the government to make education more accessible to the people.
-This is being maintained and improved through the 34 public elementary schools located in 32 places and 8 public secondary schools throughout the municipality aside from several private schools offering pre-school, grade school and high school.
-A college education and technical /vocational courses is being offered by two government-owned institutions the Calabanga Community College (formed under the administration of then Mayor Ruben B. Medroso) and The Central Bicol State University of Agriculture (Calabanga Campus) and privately owned computer schools.
+Education is offered through the 34 public elementary schools and 8 public secondary schools throughout the municipality.
+There are also several private schools offering pre-school, grade school and high school.
+A college education and technical/vocational courses are offered by two government-owned institutions; the Calabanga Community College and the Central Bicol State University of Agriculture (Calabanga Campus), as well as privately owned computer schools.

 The literacy rate in the municipality is high at 98.5%.
-The NSO survey in year 2000 for household population, 5 years old and over in terms of educational attainment, reflects the following; of the total population, 29,555 are in the elementary grade; 15,037 are in high school; only 2,623 or 0.045% of the population has no grade completed.
-4, 446 are college under graduates with 1,057 degree holders and 201 with post baccalaureate degrees.
+The NSO survey in 2000 for household population, 5 years old and over in terms of educational attainment, reflects the following; of the total population, 29,555 are in the elementary grade; 15,037 are in high school; only 2,623 or 0.045% of the population has no grade completed.
+Among the population, 4,446 are college undergraduates with 1,057 degree holders and 201 with post baccalaureate degrees.

-There are 38 public elementary schools in the entire municipality; eight high schools; one vocational and some five private schools that offer pre-school, grade school and high school.
-College education is being offered by two government- owned institutions, the Calabanga Community College and the Central Bicol State University of Agriculture (formerly : CSSAC - Calabanga Campus and privately owned computer Schools, one of which offer a multi- grade schooling from elementary to college levels (Malayan Computer College). (edited last Dec.
-3, 2009 by Gilbert Caganda).